JustDJplease/Chat/README.md

-# AceChat
+# Chat
-AceChat is a multifunctional JSON chat plugin for spigot
+Chat is a multifunctional JSON chat plugin for spigot
-Read more about this plugin at [Spigot](https://www.spigotmc.org/resources/acechat.48695/)!
+The original spigot resource can be found [here](https://www.spigotmc.org/resources/acechat.48695/)!